 This course is the fourth of an increasingly more complex six clinical, longitudinal course series that includes anesthesia administration under the direct supervision of a CRNA &/or an anesthesiologist instructor.
 Simulated experiences will help students gain skill and experience.
 6 credits clinical.
-Prerequisite: NURS 733
+Prerequisite: All Prior Coursework through NURS 719 & NURS 733